 "Accessory Dwelling Unit"- means an attached or a detached residential dwelling unit that provides complete independent living facilities for one or more persons and is located on a lot with a proposed or existing primary residence.
-An ADU shall contain the necessary interior amenities, including but not limited to Kitchen facilities, necessary to meet the definition of the term Dwelling Unit, as those terms are defined in Sections 9.75.040 and 9.75.110 of the City's Zoning Code.
+An ADU shall contain the necessary interior amenities, including but not limited to "provisions for cooking" which at minimum includes electrical outlets to plug in a hot plate, microwave, etc., subject to California Building Code requirements.